its-pointless/gcc_termux/README.txt

 use the commands setupclang setupgcc-6 and setupgcc-7 to switch compilers nothing complex just moving symlinks around

+13/12/2017
+added ecl rustc nightly for arm and aarch64. added the cross_config stuff for ecl as well.

 28/11/2017
 added libgomp for gcc-7 in 7.2.0 and ndk 4.9.x flavours Thanks to @arietal libcairo now works in R.